The-AVR/AVR-2022/docs/content/vehicle-management-computer/connecting-to-the-jetson/_index.md

 {{% /alert %}}

 ## SSH

+{{% alert title="Note" color="note" %}}
+This only works if you've already configured the operating system on the Jetson.
+If you're setting up your Jetson from scratch, you'll need to use a different method.
+{{% /alert %}}

 In the future, you'll want to use SSH to login to your Jetson, as it is far more convenient.
 SSH is way to login to a Linux system